turbina4/The-Mixer/README.md

 ## Autostart with Windows

-If you want APVC to start automatically with Windows, you can add a shortcut to the program in the startup folder.
+If you want The Mixer to start automatically with Windows, you can add a shortcut to the program in the startup folder.
 Here's how:

 1. Press `Win + R` to open the Run dialog.
 2. Type `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup` and press Enter.
-3. Copy the shortcut of `APVC.exe` into this folder.
+3. Copy the shortcut of `Mixer.exe` into this folder.

-Now, APVC will launch automatically when you start your computer.
+Now, The Mixer will launch automatically when you start your computer.

 ## Note